 Northern VCTs’ investment

-Mercia, the manager of the Northern VCTs, first invested in CurrentBody in 2018, and provided debt funding during the pandemic to allow the company to meet the rapid increase in demand.
+The manager of the Northern VCTs first invested in CurrentBody in 2018, and provided debt funding during the pandemic to allow the company to meet the rapid increase in demand.

 A venture capital investor acquired a majority position in the company in 2021, though the Northern VCTs retained a sizeable stake.
 The VCTs subsequently sold some shares for total proceeds of £950,000 in the first half of 2025.

-The residual position is now valued at £20.7 million (5.0% of NAV) on a cost of £4.1 million, as at June 2025.
+The residual position was valued at £20.7 million (5.0% of NAV) on a cost of £4.1 million, as at June 2025.
+After the IPO, each of the three VCTs realised a portion of its holding, generating total proceeds of c£7.3 million.
+The IPO values the remaining holding at £17.2 million.
 Past performance is not a guide to the future.

-The Northern VCT is expected to sell some of its holding as part of the IPO, and the other two VCTs are likely to follow suit.
+Northern Venture Trust is expected to sell some of its holding as part of the IPO, and the other two VCTs are likely to follow suit.

 How might you invest in similar companies?